DoofenCorp/Speak-to-VLC/README.md

 5. Play your favorite movie in VLC
 6. Type `./SpeakToVLC` in the terminal and press <kbd>Enter</kbd>.
 [VirusTotal scan results](https://www.virustotal.com/gui/file/174ed1610501cafcd66ad4187f2f1629f8d9665cb73363644a1d3859f29cb52d)
 7. Enjoy ^_____^
+8. If any errors are encountered then refer to troubleshooting.txt or create an (issue)[https://github.com/DoofenCorp/Speak-to-VLC/issues]

 # OR Setup via Source (All platforms):